Judith Rossner: Life and career, 1977–1990

 Following the success of Goodbar, which brought her fame and wealth and subsequently allowed her to write full-time, Rossner returned to her novel of conjoined twins.
 Published in 1977 by Simon & Schuster, Attachments tells the story of Nadine and Dianne, friends who together marry twins Amos and Eddie.
 A novel not just about Siamese twins but a host of human attachments, it was only a modest best seller, but reviews were laudatory.
 Hailed by Jerome Charyn in The New York Times as "a lovely, bitter, frightening book," it was also described as "... an ambitious, disturbing novel by a bestselling author who might have written a trashy book, but decided instead to mess up our minds."

 In 1979, Rossner married journalist Mordecai Persky (born 1931); the couple divorced in 1983.

 Rossner followed Attachments with Emmeline (Simon & Schuster, 1980).
-Her only novel with a noncontemporary setting, the book was based on the life of a historical Maine woman, Emmeline Mosher, who at 14 is sent from her home to take a job in a textile mill in order to support her impoverished family.
+Set in 1839—Rossner's only novel with a noncontemporary setting—the book was based on the life of a historical Maine woman, Emmeline Mosher, who at 14 is sent from her home to take a job in a textile mill in order to support her impoverished family.
 The book received predominately favorable notices, although Rossner was "humiliated" by a scathing review by Julian Moynahan in The New York Times, and believed that it hurt the book's commercial prospects (conversely, Christopher Lehmann-Haupt, also in the Times, gave the book high praise, stating that "[Rossner] inspires a renewed respect for the complexities of skillful story-telling.")
 Emmeline was adapted as an opera, composed by Tobias Picker with libretto by poet J.D.
 McClatchy.
 It premiered in 1996 at the Santa Fe Opera, and has been produced several times by other companies, including the New York City Opera in 1998.
 A recording of the original Santa Fe production was released in 1996 and a performance was aired on PBS as part of its series of Great Performances in 1997.

 August (Houghton Mifflin), Rossner's most successful novel following Goodbar, was published in 1983 to critical acclaim.
 This story of 18-year-old Dawn Henley who undergoes psychoanalysis with Dr. Lulu Shinefeld, who has issues of her own, was a significant best seller, spending 19 weeks on the New York Times list.
 On page one of The New York Times Book Review, Walter Kendrick wrote, "I know of no other account, imagined or factual, that gives such a vivid picture of the analytic experience, on both sides of its intense, troubled, ambiguous relationship."

 After publication of August, Rossner became seriously ill with viral encephalitis.
 Diagnosis had been delayed: Rossner's mother had committed suicide, and Rossner thought initially that her symptoms were psychosomatic.
 She suffered short-term memory loss, being unable to write for several years; the devastating illness also left her with diabetes.